AA55hex/golang_bootcamp/README.md

 ```
 ## Using

 There is Makefile for using project.
-Use `make` for help
+Use `make` for help.

 ### Launch